 They do not include economic losses such as the injured person’s lost earning capacity, lost wages, or medical expenses.
 These damages can be recovered by your injured spouse in the same suit.

 In Nevada, loss of consortium is a derivative lawsuit.
-This means to recover, your injured spouse must also sue (and win) for their injury in the same lawsuit.3
+To recover, your injured spouse must also sue (and win) for their injury in the same lawsuit.
+1 2 3

-To help you better understand how to sue under Nevada’s “loss of consortium” law, our Nevada personal injury lawyers discuss, below:
+To help you better understand how to sue under Nevada’s “loss of consortium” law, our Nevada personal injury lawyers discuss:

-- 1. What is the definition of “loss of consortium” under Nevada law?
+- 1. What is “loss of consortium” in Nevada?

 - 2. How much can I recover?

-- 3. What are the elements of a loss of consortium claim in Nevada?
+- 3. What are the elements of a claim?

 - 4. How do I prove loss of consortium?